tc39/proposal-weakrefs/specs/weakrefs.md

 avoiding the need for pervasive manual disposal discipline across the widget library.

+# Intended Audience

+The garbage collection challenges addressed here largely arise in the implementation of libraries and frameworks.
+The features proposed here are advanced features (e.g., like proxies) that are primarily intended for use by library and framework creators, not their clients.
+Thus, the priority is enabling library implementors to correctly, efficiently, and securely manage object lifetimes and finalization.

 # Solution Approach

 This proposal is based on Jackson et.al.'s **Weak References and